meltano/meltano/docs/src/_cloud/security.md

 1. Meltano engineers do not have access to directly decrypt your secrets.
 1. The decryption key for project secrets will never leave AWS servers.
 1. Our IAM policies only allow the `decrypt` action within containers that are running project workloads or for services that require specific secrets to perform tasks such as sending notifications to your webhook urls.
+1. Meltano uses envelope encryption strategy with AWS KMS keys to encrypt your secrets.

 ##### What encryption algorithms are used?